thtRajasthaniGuy/nearbycare/README.md

 ### 9.1 Map Overview

-The **Interactive India Map** is the centerpiece of NearbyCare, providing a visual, Snapchat-style interface where users can explore NGOs across India.
+The **Interactive India Map** is the centerpiece of KarunaHub, providing a visual, Snapchat-style interface where users can explore NGOs across India.

 **Key Features:**